About the Government Affairs Department

 2023 Legislative Session

-Each year, CAIR Oklahoma (CAIR-OK) develops policy priorities to advance key issues and promote civic engagement among Oklahoma Muslims.
-The priorities are informed by research, community interest, CAIR-OK’s mission, and is approved by our Board of Directors.
+CAIR-OK develops annual policy priorities to advance critical issues and promote civic engagement among Oklahoma Muslims.
+The priorities are informed by research, community interest our mission.

 Thousands of bills get filed every legislative session.
 Here is a mile-high look at some of the bills and proposals we are seeing regarding CAIR-OK’s core issue areas.